 How do we get over the hurdles?
 What are some good examples of where this has been accomplished?

 Presentations are very welcome on examples of success stories, relevant research, reviews, and innovative ideas for future potential, .

 Wildlife/human interactions (positive and negative): enhancing the positive and mitigating the negative

 - Deliberate interactions between tourist and animal (in the wild or in captivity) – when is it okay and when not?
 Why do tourists seek interactions, and can such interactions enhance support for conservation?

-- Conflicts between landowners and wildlife – can tourism that depends at least partially on wildlife-viewing contribute to solutions by assisting financially with appropriate fencing, compensation for losses, or nonlethal deterrents around crops, gardens or livestock?
+- Conflicts between landowners and wildlife – can tourism that includes a wildlife-viewing component contribute to solutions

 Positive aspects of interactions: